Madoshakalaka/icon-generator/README.md

 With that said.
 It is easy to change.
 Just change some string literals at the end of iconGen.py file.

 ## Functionality
-Generate a series of icons with different resolutions with a image provided.
+Generate a series of icons in different resolutions with a image provided.

 ![usecase.png](usecase.png)